tony-aw/tinycodet/README.md

   multi-threading of functions (when appropriate) through third-party packages to improve efficiency.

-I realize there are other R-packages that cover some of the above functionalities.
-But I often experience that these R packages (or at least those I know of) either do not cover all that I required, had some inconsistencies, or suffered from some other significant drawbacks.
-Hence this package was created.

 Currently this R package is only available on GitHub.

 I understand one may not want to go through this entire Read-Me without